 RISING PRICES

-Spending more per unit of healthcare is the major reason U.S. spending increases every year — not increases in the services we get.
+Spending more per unit of health care is the major reason U.S. spending increases every year — not increases in the services we get.
 A major reason for rising prices is market power that enables providers, drug manufacturers and others to charge prices substantially above cost.
 Learn more!

 Market Power